v-abhi/secured_message/README.md

    run on your linux system using command,
    "./message password_1 ".
-   you will get "your message is here." ( message which i was willing to send ). if you have entered wrong password, then you will not get correct passwords...
+   you will get "your message is here." ( message which i was willing to send ). if you have entered wrong password, then you will not get correct message...
    .
    .
    .